-- 1. A completed and signed Application for Admission. - A non-refundable application fee of \$40 (US currency) The application fee is waived for alumni of St. Thomas University. - Official college and/or university transcripts from the institution where the Bachelor's Degree was conferred.
-To utilize VA benefits, veterans are advised to communicate with our VA Benefits administrator. - Two letters of recommendation or recommendation forms (letters of recommendation forms can be obtained online at www.stu.edu or from the Office of Admissions). - 5.
-Statement of Purpose, and resume. - 6.
+- 1. A completed and signed Application for Admission. - 2.
+A non-refundable application fee of \$40 (US currency) The application fee is waived for alumni of St. Thomas University. - 3.
+Official college and/or university transcripts from the institution where the Bachelor's Degree was conferred.
+To utilize VA benefits, veterans are advised to communicate with our VA Benefits administrator. - 4.
+Curriculum vitae or resume. - 5.
 Undergraduate GPA of 3.0.